ibm-cloud-docs/containers/ts-sbd-custom-dns.md

 You see DNS failures after creating a custom DNS resolver in your VPC where a 1.30 cluster already exists.
 {: tsSymptoms}

 In each of the following cases, syncing the `kube-<clusterID>` security group and replace the worker nodes as described in the following steps.
 Note that issue might not be seen immediately after the resolver is created and enabled in the VPC.
-DNS includes a cache which may resolve name lookup until a worker is replaced or restarted, or pods are restarted.
+DNS includes a cache which might resolve name lookup until a worker is replaced or restarted, or pods are restarted.

 - Adding or replacing a worker node to the cluster fails and `ibmcloud ks workers` shows a worker status similar to the following
     ```sh